 The amazing Sacred Monkey Forest Ubud of Padangtegal (Mandala Suci Wenara Wana) is a natural forest that is home to lots of long-tailed Balinese monkeys, that are also known as Macaca fascicularis.
 Also, this is one of the best things to do in Ubud that you should check out whilst visiting this top destination in Bali.
 Tourists travel here from all over Bali to spend a day watching and feeding the monkeys.
-You’ll be surprised how many people ask if the monkeys in Bali have rabies and has there been any attacks?
+You’ll be surprised how many people ask if the monkeys in Bali have rabies and have there been any attacks?
 So, this is discussed in this post along with the awesome Sangeh monkey forest which is another popular attraction.

 The Bali monkey sanctuary is located in a perfect place near to the Ubud town centre, the tegalalang rice terraces, Goa Gajah and the amazing Campuhan ridge walk.
 So, you can visit all three of these top attractions in Ubud on the same day.
 But, best of all the opening hours of the monkey forest is 830am till 530pm, so you spend the full day here.